-how your CoC calculated the number of DV survivors needing housing or services in question 4A-2 element 1 and element 2; and the data source (e.g. comparable database, other administrative data, external data source, HMIS for non-DV projects); or if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.
+- 1. how your CoC calculated the number of DV survivors needing housing or services in question 4A-2 element 1 and element 2; and

+2. the data source (e.g. comparable database, other administrative data, external data source, HMIS for non-DV projects); or

+3. if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to - 3. if your CoC is unable to meet the needs of all survivors please explain in your response all barriers to meeting those needs.

-1) Need Housing or Services: Universe is a deduplicated count of adults who reported a history of DV that interacted with the following program types between 6-1-21 and 8-31-21: Street Outreach, ES, TH, Day Shelters, Coordinated Entry, PH, PSH, and RRH.
+1) Need Housing or Services: the total in need above is a deduplicated count of adults who reported a history of DV that interacted with the following program types between 6-1-21 and 8-31-21: Street Outreach, ES, TH, Day Shelters, Coordinated Entry, PH, PSH, and RRH.
 CoC is Currently Serving: Universe is a deduplicated count of adults who reported a history of DV enrolled in the following program types between 6-1- 21 and 8-31-21: PSH, RRH, and PH.
-(2) Data source is HMIS and data from a comparable database provided by a VSP.
+(2) The data source for survivor need is HMIS and data from a comparable database provided by a VSP.
 (3) The primary barrier to meeting the need of DV survivors is lack of housing resources.
-The majority of permanent supportive housing in the Lousville CoC is reserved for households experiences chronic homelessness.
+The majority of permanent supportive housing in the Louisville CoC is reserved for households experiences chronic homelessness.
 More immediate housing resources for persons without a long history of homelessness are in incredibly short supply.
 Programs that serve exclusively survivors of DV report barriers such as difficulty connecting to potential clients who are in actively dangerous situations where it isn't safe for them to have phone conversation with intake workers, an issue heightened by the isolation of the COVID pandemic.
 Additionally, as survivors are often not Category 1 homeless it is difficult to connect through outreach workers or more traditional means.
 Another barrier is the financial abuse that occurs in DV situations due to a partners controlling behavior, specifically lack of access to bank accounts, loss of ID/SSN/debit cards, and utility arrears.
 Programs such as TH-RRH are essential to overcoming these barrier as it gives survivors the time and connection to specialized resources necessary to start their financial recovery before moving into market rate housing.